Nuclear testing at Bikini Atoll: Return to Bikini Island

 President Lyndon B. Johnson promised the 540 Bikini Atoll families living on Kili and other islands in June 1968 that they would be able to return to their home, based on scientific advice that the radiation levels were sufficiently reduced.
 But the Atomic Energy Commission learned that the coconut crabs, an essential food source, retained high levels of radioactivity and could not be eaten.
 The Bikini Council voted to delay a return to the island as a result.

 In 1987, a few Bikini elders returned to the island to re-establish old property lines.
 Construction crews began building a hotel on Bikini and installed generators, desalinators, and power lines.
 A packed coral and sand runway still exists on Enyu Island.
-Three extended families moved back to their home island in 1972 despite the risk, eventually totaling about 100 people.
-But 10 years later, a team of French scientists found that some wells were too radioactive for use and determined that the pandanus and breadfruit were also dangerous for human consumption.
+A few extended families began moving back to their home island in the early 1970s despite the risk, eventually totaling about 100 people.
+But few years later, a team of scientists found that some wells were too radioactive for use and determined that the pandanus and breadfruit were also dangerous for human consumption.
 Women were experiencing miscarriages, stillbirths, and genetic abnormalities in their children.
 The U.S.-administered Strategic Trust Territory decided that the islanders had to be evacuated from the atoll a second time.